 Survey: Phishing & Ransomware Attacks are Top Concerns

-Ransomware and phishing attacks will continue to be utilized and will likely see increases in their usage by malicious actors in targeting their victims.
+Ransomware and phishing attacks will continue to be utilised and will likely see increases in their usage by malicious actors in targeting their victims.
 Learnings and recommendations from report to improve your prevention and response to these threats.

-We were happy to sponsor the latest research report from Osterman Research, How to Reduce the Risk of Phishing and Ransomware, which included a survey of cyber professionals in mid to large size organizations.
+We were happy to sponsor the latest research report from Osterman Research, How to Reduce the Risk of Phishing and Ransomware, which included a survey of cyber professionals in mid to large size organisations.
 The results confirmed a lot of what we here at Trend Micro have been seeing over the past year and I wanted to share some of the results and comment on them.

-Phishing and ransomware are two of the threats that we see targeting our customers every single day and can lead to significant challenges for the victim organization.
+Phishing and ransomware are two of the threats that we see targeting our customers every single day and can lead to significant challenges for the victim organisation.
 From the survey we see both being a top concern by respondents:

-The latest ransomware attack we saw targeting Kaseya customers utilized a vulnerability, but if you look at most attacks today, many will start with a phishing email targeting employees.
+The latest ransomware attack we saw targeting Kaseya customers utilised a vulnerability, but if you look at most attacks today, many will start with a phishing email targeting employees.
 Interestingly our data has shown a shift from these emails containing either a weaponized attachment or a malicious link, to having both now.
 Malicious actors apparently are hoping an employee falls for one or the other.

 As a side note, as I was reading this report, which was written not too long ago, I saw this statement and thought it was quite prophetic as we’re currently dealing with the Kaseya attack that started the Friday afternoon of the July 4th holiday weekend:

-Cybercriminals are also embracing underhanded guerrilla-warfare tactics to create massively disruptive encryption events at the worst time possible for an organization—such as late in the evening just before a major holiday weekend or vacation, or the day before school starts in the education sector.
+Cybercriminals are also embracing underhanded guerrilla-warfare tactics to create massively disruptive encryption events at the worst time possible for an organisation—such as late in the evening just before a major holiday weekend or vacation, or the day before school starts in the education sector.
 Such timing increases the social pressure on everyone who has a say in the resolution, making payment of the ransom seem like the easiest way out of the immediate problem.

 Modern ransomware attacks now follow a model where the targeted victim’s network is infiltrated first using a method like phishing, then the actors will laterally move to their critical business systems to deploy the ransomware.
 In fact, ransomware is usually the last attack on the network since it is so visible.
 Prior to executing the ransomware they may have exfiltrated data in a double extortion effort.
-So in many cases, these two threats are part of a single campaign against an organization and need to be viewed as such.
+So in many cases, these two threats are part of a single campaign against an organisation and need to be viewed as such.